alozano-77/AWS-SAA-C02-Course/README.md

 - Provides global resilience by using cross region replication.
 - They don't improve RTO

-Read Replicas provide near 0 RPO
+(Read Replicas) Availability Improvements

+- Snapshots & backups improve recovery-point-objective (time difference between the last backup and the occurrence of a failure).
+- Provide near 0 RPO; RTOs still remain a problem.
-- If the primary instance fails, you can promote a read-replica to take over.
+- If the primary instance fails, you can promote a read-replica (RR) quickly to take over thus resulting in a low RTO (the time between a failure and full recovery).
 - Once it is promoted, it allows for read and write.
 - Only works for failures.
   - Read-replicas will replicate data corruption.
   - In this case you must default back to snapshots and backups.
 - Promotion cannot be reversed.
+- RRs are for reads only until promoted.
+- Offers global availability improvements and global resilience.

 ### Amazon Aurora